 Therefore, you need to check stronger hands OOP instead of making a continuation bet with all of them.
 Otherwise, it will be tough to defend against aggressive opponents, and people tend to bluff a lot versus missed c-bet.
 Thus, when you are out of position, your c-bet range should be much smaller, and as we said before, you should check many reasonable strong hands to protect your holdings and have a chance to bluff catch.
 Otherwise, you will put yourself in the spot where you check just average strength and weak hands.
 In this case, you will be able to call one or two bets but will have to fold on the river in most cases making you very vulnerable against any thinking opponent.

-It is vital part and checking stronger hands is not enough, you need to understand how to deal facing aggression, which hands to check raise and when it is better to bluff catch by just calling.
-This requires a tremendous work and time on your part but is totally worth it because you can become almost unstoppable if you master this area and play in the right way based on your competition.
+It is a vital part and checking stronger hands is not enough, you need to understand how to deal facing aggression, which hands to check raise and when it is better to bluff catch by just calling.
+This requires tremendous work and time on your part but is totally worth it because you can become almost unstoppable if you master this area and play in the right way based on your competition.

 Bet sizing for max results

 One of the hardest things to master in poker, yet a critical one.
-It is close to impossible to analyse all of the different scenarios and possibilities in a single article.
+It is close to impossible to analyze all of the different scenarios and possibilities in a single article.
 Therefore, I prepared a course about building optimal bet sizing strategies and winning most by incorporating it into your game.

-However, it is essential to understand at least most crucial points not to make huge mistakes when continuation betting.
+However, it is essential to understand at least the most crucial points not to make huge mistakes when continuation betting.
 Let us divide all the boards into two parts to make it as simple as possible – dry and connected ones.

 When you choose to c-bet on a dry board, you should never bet more than half of the pot and could go with even smaller sizing in most cases.
-The reason is simple; you will achieve same results with a small sizing thus there is no point to bet big.
+The reason is simple; you will achieve the same results with a small sizing thus there is no point to bet big.

 - Betting small enables you to bluff with more hands and cheaper